scozic/jxapi-core/doc/manual/ExchangeDescriptorFileDoc.md

 Each WebSocket API endpoint is described by the following properties:
  * `name`: The name of the endpoint.
  * `docUrl`: Link to the endpoint's documentation.
  * `topic`: The topic to subscribe to.
 Should uniquely identify a websocket stream among every endpoints of this API group.
+May contain placeholders as specified in [Topic placeholders](#topic-placeholders).
  * `description`: A description of the endpoint.
+POST.
+ * `description`: A description of the endpoint.
+May contain [placeholders](#placeholders) referencing exchange or API group contants, or configuration properties.
  * `request`: The request object, containing properties for the request parameters, which will be used to build the subscription message to a topic.
- * `messageTopicMatcherFields`: Fields used to match the message topic.
+ * `messageTopicMatcherFields`: Fields used to match the message topic, see [Message topic matcher fields](#message-topic-matcher-fields)
  * `message`: The message object, containing properties for the message data.

 Serializing a request to a subscription message, building the unsubscription message to cancel an existing subscription, sending or listening to 'heartbeat' messages is customized using a [WebsocketHook](../../src/main/java/com/scz/jxapi/netutils/websocket/WebsocketHook.java).